 Use the Buddy System

 If you’re concerned about getting cash alone, bring somebody with you.
-They can serve as an extra set of eyes, and thieves will be less interested in taking on multiple people.
+They can serve as an extra set of eyes and make you less of an easy target for thieves.

 If the ATM Doesn’t Deliver

 In rare cases, an ATM will malfunction, keeping your card or simply failing to give you your money.
 If that happens, try to cancel out the transaction by hitting the “Cancel” key numerous times and looking for clues on the screen.
-Document what happened, and contact your bank immediately to get the situation resolved.
+Document what happened, and contact your bank immediately to resolve the situation.